mmm/mmm.github.com/source/_posts/2016-03-17-hwtb-sessions.markdown

 - what's needed to understand user activity
 - pipeline architectures that support this analysis

-Along the way, I'll point out commonalities across business verticals and we'll see how volume and latency requirements, unsurprisingly, turn out to be the biggest differentiators.
+Along the way, I point out commonalities across business verticals and we see how volume and latency requirements, unsurprisingly, turn out to be the biggest differentiators in solution.

 ## Agenda